ghaiklor/sails-service-payment/README.md

 Each of Payment instances has only one method:

 - checkout(config) - Create charge for credit card.
-In config you can override pre-defined options.
 Returns Promise;

 ## Examples